 This strong and fibrous ligament connects the base of the heel bone to the base of the toes and functions to support the arch of the foot and assists with heel-to-toe propulsion during walking and running.

 With repetitive stress and strain, micro-tearing occurs, leading to inflammation and tendon thickening causing heel/arch pain!
-(Yes, I'm looking at all of you who were trying to suddenly become super fit during isolation!)
+(Yes, I'm looking at all of you who were trying to suddenly become super fit during isolation and or summer!)

 Due to the location of the micro-tears, everyday activities such as walking and standing interferes with the rest needed for normal healing, which is why running or long shift work can be rather taxing!